runarorama/runarorama.github.com/source/_posts/2015-06-23-a-scala-comonad-tutorial.markdown

 It can be hard to get an intuition for what these laws _mean_, but in short they mean that (co)Kleisli composition in a comonad should be associative and that `extract` (a.k.a. `counit`) should be an identity for it.

-Intuitively, both the monad and comonad laws mean that we should be able to write our programs top-down or bottom-up, or any combination thereof, and have that mean the same thing regardless.
+Very informally, both the monad and comonad laws mean that we should be able to compose our programs top-down or bottom-up, or any combination thereof, and have that mean the same thing regardless.

 ## Next time...

-In [part 2](2015-07-22-a-scala-comonad-tutorial-part-2.html) we'll look at some more examples of comonads and follow some of the deeper connections.
+In [part 2](http://blog.higher-order.com/blog/2015/10/04/scala-comonad-tutorial-part-2/) we'll look at some more examples of comonads and follow some of the deeper connections.
 Like what's the relationship between the reader monad and the reader comonad, or the writer monad and the writer comonad?
 They're not identical, but they seem to do all the same things.
 Are they equivalent?
 Isomorphic?
 Something else?